bashikr/ramverk1/README.md

 ***

 #### Version 2.0.0
 A new IP-address API service has been added to get detailed information about a given ip address.
 Furthermore, It is possible to see the IP address's position on the map.

 ***

+#### Version 3.0.0
+OpenWeatherMap API service has been added to get detailed information about both weather history & forecast by a given ip address.
+Furthermore, It is possible to see the IP address's position on the map and a JSON object.

+***